-or work or representation of the expart or end office the expart or end of the expart words, either spoken ritten or by signs by visible esentation, assaults the er- in-charge, or any on on duty in or de the examination hall my of his relations, or ges in any other act of conduct or mischief h result in damage to estruction of property in xamination hall or any of the College campus ngages in any other act h in the opinion of the er on duty amounts to of unfair means or conduct or has the ency to disrupt the rly conduct of the hination. away inter scrip insid es the exam hall taking answer script or tionally tears of the t or any part thereof e or outside the hination hall.
+by words, either spoken or written or by signs or by visible representation, assaults the officer- in-charge, or any person on duty in or outside the examination hall or any of his relations, or indulges in any other act of misconduct or mischief which result in damage to or destruction of property in the examination hall or any part of the College campus or engages in any other act which in the opinion of the officer on duty amounts to use of unfair means or misconduct or has the tendency to disrupt the orderly conduct of the examination.
+7. Leaves the exam hall taking away answer script or intentionally tears of the script or any part thereof inside or outside the examination hall.
 Expulsion from the examination hall and cancellation of performance in that subject and all the other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/year.
 The candidate is also debarred for two consecutive semesters from class work and all University examinations.
-The continuation of the course by the candidate is subject to the academic regulations in connection with forfeiture of seat. ess any lethal weapon Expulsion from the examination or firearm in the hall and cancellation of the examination hall. performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of That semester/year.
+The continuation of the course by the candidate is subject to the academic regulations in connection with forfeiture of seat.
+8. Possess any lethal weapon or firearm in the Expulsion from the examination hall and cancellation of the examination hall performance in that subject and all 9. examination hall.
+If student of the college, who is not a candidate for the particular examination or any person not connected with the college indulges in any malpractice or improper conduct mentioned in clause 6 to 8. performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of That semester/year.
 The candidate is also debarred and forfeits the seat.
-9. If student of the college, who is not a candidate for the particular examination or any person not connected with the college indulges in any malpractice or improper conduct mentioned in clause 6 to 8.
 If the student belongs to the college, expulsion from the examination performance in that subject and all other subjects shall and cancellation of the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/year.
 The candidate is also debarred and forfeits the seat.
 Person(s) who do not belong to the College will be handed over to police and, a police case will be registered against them.
 10. Comes in a drunken condition to the examination hall.
 Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted for other remaining examinations of the subjects of that semester/year.
 11. Copying detected on the basis of internal evidence, such as, during valuation or during special scrutiny.
 Cancellation of the performance in that subject and all other subjects the candidate has appeared including practical examinations and project work of that semester/year.